werowe/HypatiaAcademy/README.md

 Here are lecture notes, videos, tutorials, and solutions to coding exercises for [Hypatia Academy](https://hypatiaacademy.io/en/index.html).

+We teach Python programming to children ages 13 to 18.
+But adults can use this material too.
+Because it's for children comments are disabled on the YouTube videos.

 See our [video tutorials](https://www.youtube.com/channel/UCmdy7GcXxuzetz1yWTTrLEA) as well.